Back to Blog

 Scope for Digital Businesses

-- App Stores: Apple App Store or Google Play from app sales and in-app purchases in Kenya.
+• App Stores: App sales and in-app purchases in Kenya.

-- Data Services: Facebook monetizing Kenyan user data through targeted ads.
+• Data Services: Monetising Kenyan user data through targeted ads.

 Exclusions apply to physical goods delivery, treated under standard VAT rules.
-Ride-hailing apps like Uber face SEP on commissions.
+Ride-hailing apps face SEP on their commissions.
 Fintech services must assess cross-border mobile money flows.

-Tax compliance requires separating Kenyan revenue.
-Businesses should use ERP systems like QuickBooks Kenya for tracking.
-Consult tax experts from ICPAK or firms like Deloitte Kenya for advice.
+Tax compliance requires separating Kenyan turnover.
+Businesses should use accounting software for tracking.
+Consult a qualified Kenyan tax adviser for guidance.

 Obligations for Digital Businesses